-The Commission and Upper Division States have been heavily involved during the fourth year of operations under the 2007 Interim Guidelines.
+The Commission and Upper Division States have been heavily involved during the sixth year of operations under the 2007 Interim Guidelines.
 Since the August 24-month study is used to predict storage elevations in Lake Powell which then determine the operational and release tier for the following year, the Commission has focused much attention on the accuracy of the modeled predictions.
-During the year the Commission determined that the 24-month study consistently over-predicts the elevation of Lake Powell.
 In a previous year this over-prediction of elevation placed Lake Powell in the equalization tier when in actuality the reservoir elevations never achieved the equalization level.
-The Commission determined that the assumptions for bank storage, Powell inflow and the averaging period for hydrology may be affecting accuracy.

-Modifications to the 24 month study model were made incorporating mass balance assumptions for inflow, new estimates of bank storage and an updated 30-year hydrology average during 2012.
+It was determined that the assumptions for bank storage, Powell inflow and the averaging period for hydrology, as well as forecast error may be affecting accuracy.
+Modifications to the 24-month study model were made incorporating mass balance assumptions for inflow, new estimates of bank storage and an updated 30-year hydrology average during 2012.
 The Commission continues to evaluate the accuracy of the 24-month study predictions, and more work needs to be done.
-In water year 2012, the difference between the predicted elevation and actual elevation of Lake Powell for January 1 was 5 feet.
-The Commission is also gathering information on possible changes to future guidelines based upon operating experience that may improve the guidelines or may be needed if they are considered for extension beyond the year 2025.
+In water year 2012, the difference between the predicted elevation and actual elevation of Lake Powell for January 1 was 6.6 feet.
+In water year 2013, the difference between the August prediction and actual January 1 elevation was 5.3 feet.
+It must be understood that the accuracy of reservoir elevation predictions five months in advance of January 1 to facilitate Interim Guidelines decisions depends both on the accuracy of the model to approximate reservoir elevations, but also on the ability to predict weather, precipitation and runoff during the period.
+The Commission is also gathering information on possible changes to future guidelines based upon operating experience that may improve the guidelines or may be needed if they are considered for extension beyond the year 2026.